 RECEIPT — Receipt by the Planning Board of either a preliminary or definitive plan establishes the date upon which the time limitation for processing begins.

-RECORDED — A document, plan, deed, etc. which has been recorded in the Worcester South Registry of Deeds in Worcester, Massachusetts, except that, as affecting registered land, it shall mean filed with the Recorder of the Land Court.
+RECORDED — A document, plan, deed, etc. which has been recorded in the Worcester South Registry of Deeds in Worcester, Massachusetts; except that, as affecting registered land, it shall mean filed with the Recorder of the Land Court.

 REGISTER OF DEEDS — The Register of Deeds of the county in which the land in question, or the city or town in question, is situated, and, when appropriate, shall include the Recorder of the Land Court.